adamreiser/py-dev-env/README.md

 # py-dev-env

-A Vagrant environment for Python development.
+A Vagrant environment for Python.